el-pol/blog-coding/content/articles/digital-nomad-fuerteventura.md

 ## Flying again

 I felt excited to go to the airport.
 It was going to be my first flight after 9 months.
 In the past 5 years, it is the longest period of time I have not taken a flight.
-The night before, I couldn't sleep because of the excitement.
+The night before I couldn't sleep because of the excitement.

 The Barcelona airport is usually super busy by May-June.
 If there's a season where you want to be in Barcelona, that's in summer.
 This time, it was empty.
-Most of the shops closed, only a few f&b places were open.
+Most of the shops were closed, only a few F&B places were open.
 It was actually a sight I've never seen, a bit haunting.
 Airports have this cool thing where you can just sit and look at people passing, and get a picture of the current world.
-You see people from everywhere, dressed in all kinds of ways, and you can only wonder where they go or where they come from.
+You see travelers from everywhere, dressed in all kinds of ways, and you can only wonder where they go or where they come from.
+I also love airplanes since I am a child, even once when I was around 16 I tried to become an air traffic controller (but failed).

 Everything went smoothly and we got into the plane.
 Even if I have taken countless flight, I'm always amazed at aviation.
 This time it was even more special since I had not flown in a while.